 The international sanctions enacted after the 2022 invasion are both deep and broad, affecting businesses and individuals.
 However, Group of Seven (G7) nations determined to set a price cap on Russian oil rather than enact a complete embargo.
-The U.S. Treasury Department stated that the cap was "designed to achieve two seemingly contradictory goals: restricting Russia's oil revenues while maintaining the supply of Russian oil" to make it more difficult for Russia to wage the war and to "keep energy costs down for consumers and businesses around the world."19 Thus, this price cap measure may have indicated to Russia weakness in the sanctions regime.
-Indeed, the price cap has since been breached by Japan (a G7 nation).
-Russia has also been able to shift significant levels of oil trade to China and India, both of which drastically increased imports of Russian oil in the first months of the war, even if at a reduced price.
-Further, the European Union (EU) "has not imposed sanctions on Russian gas because it relies on it for about 40% of its gas needs."22 These are all significant detriments to the effectiveness of the sanctions regime given the fact that Russia is one of the top three global oil producers and the world's second largest producer of natural gas.
-Russian oil and gas make up nearly 40 percent of the Russian government's annual revenue.

-Yet, the effectiveness of sanctions on international relations cannot be captured by economic impacts alone.
-Some scholars have noted an increase in the effectiveness of sanctions since the end of the Cold War.
-While post-Cold War sanctions have been enacted more quickly and have had increased negative impacts on a target's trade and GDP, linking sanctions to positive changes in a target state's policy choices is difficult, at best.
-Additionally, these claims are marred by changes in methodology used to capture and analyze data regarding economic sanctions.
+18 The U.S. Treasury Department stated that the cap was "designed to achieve two seemingly contradictory goals: restricting Russia's oil revenues while maintaining the supply of Russian oil" to make it more difficult for Russia to wage the war and to "keep energy costs down for consumers and businesses around the world."19 Thus, this price cap measure may have indicated to Russia weakness in the sanctions regime.
+Indeed, the price cap has since been breached by Japan (a G7 nation).20 Russia has also been able to shift significant levels of oil trade to China and India, both of which drastically increased imports of Russian oil in the first months of the war, even if at a reduced price.21 Further, the European Union (EU) "has not imposed sanctions on Russian gas because it relies on it for about 40% of its gas needs."22 These are all significant detriments to the effectiveness of the sanctions regime given the fact that Russia is one of the top three global oil producers and the world's second largest producer of natural gas.23 Russian oil and gas make up nearly 40 percent of the Russian government's annual revenue.24 the effectiveness of sanctions since the end of the Cold War.
+While post-Cold War sanctions have been enacted more quickly and have had increased negative impacts on a target's trade and GDP, linking sanctions to positive changes in a target state's policy choices is difficult, at best.25 Additionally, these claims are marred by changes in methodology used to capture and analyze data regarding economic sanctions.